CharlieBytesX/CharlieBytesX/README.md

 # Carlos Solórzano
 I'm a fullstack developer, interested in building performant apps.
 I also like low level stuff and optimize anything.
 <br/>
-I love NeoVim, the terminal, and anything that enables me to develop any idea blazingly fast.
+I love NeoVim, the terminal, and anything that enables me to develop any idea **Blazingly Fast**.

 #